 New York Wrongful Death Lawyers

 The circumstances surrounding the fatal accident will determine if you are eligible to receive compensation from a lawsuit, and only an experienced wrongful death lawyer can tell you if your situation qualifies.
+For more than 30 years, the attorneys at Block O’Toole & Murphy have been handling wrongful death cases and obtaining record-shattering results.
 Our attorneys handle wrongful death lawsuits resulting from construction accidents, car accidents, truck accidents, defective products and other types of wrongful death cases.

 The attorneys of Block O’Toole & Murphy have won more results exceeding $1,000,000 than any other law firm in New York every year since 2012, including a $15 million settlement in a wrongful death case.
 Call 212-736-5300 or fill out our contact form to receive a free, no-obligation legal consultation.